 This type of motion can be characterized by the changing velocity.
-The object is moving faster or slower, which means that acceleration does not equal zero and remains constant.
-Motion with uniform acceleration can be described by three equations:
+The object is moving faster or slower, which means that acceleration does not equal 0 and remains constant.
+Motion with uniform acceleration can be described by 3 equations:

 Free fall is the motion of an object where the force of gravity is the only force acting upon it.
-The force of gravity is a constant parameter with an acceleration a = g = 9.81 m/s, thus free fall refers to a motion with uniform acceleration.
-With air friction and lift neglected, the following equations remain:
+The force of gravity is a constant parameter with an acceleration a = g = 9.81 m/s.
+Thus, free fall refers to motion with uniform acceleration.
+After neglecting air friction and lift, the following equations remain:

 g = 9.81 m/s

 In this type of motion, an object is moving along a circular path.
 Since the velocity is a vector, its constantly changing directions balance each other out.
 Thus, uniform circular motion is defined by the constant sum of velocity or to put it simply, if a car is driving in a circle with the speed of 50 km/h, the acceleration is constant, yet the direction constantly changes.

 n ⇒ rotational speed (1/s)

 π ⇒ Pi (approx. 3.14)